Beyond real blow-up: Masuda detours and complex holonomy: Example: Riccati equations

 We have mentioned the purely quadratic Riccati ODE \eqref{Ric0} as the spatially homogeneous version of the Masuda PDE paradigm \eqref{PDEw}.
 All nonstationary real-time orbits $x(t)$ in the Riemann sphere $\widehat{\mathbb{C}}$ are homoclinic to the algebraically double equilibrium $x=e_1=e_2=0$, for $|t|\rightarrow\infty$.
-(If you never did, draw this.)
-In this section we illustrate some of our concepts for the ``general'' quadratic Riccati equation
+In $\C\setminus\R$, all trajectories are circles, tangent to the real axis at the origin.\!\!~ \footnote{If you never did: draw and verify this, e.g., based on the explicit solutions \eqref{Ric0}.
+In class, it may serve as a nice example for lower-semicontinuity of blow-up time $T\leq+\infty$. } We now illustrate some of our concepts for the ``general'' quadratic Riccati equation

 with distinct equilibria $e_1, e_2\in\C$ and some coefficient $a\in\Co$.
-The real-time case $e_1=0<a,\ e_2=K,\ x\geq0$ has acquired some fame in elementary population models and economics with ``carrying capacity'' $K$.
-See figure \ref{figRiccati} for a broader illustration of complex orbits $x(t)$, in real and imaginary time $t$, in the case $a=e_1=1,\ e_2=-1$.
+The real-time case $e_1=0<a,\ e_2=K,\ x\geq0$ has acquired some textbook fame in elementary population models and economics with ``carrying capacity'' $K>0$.
+See figure \ref{figRiccati} for an illustration of complex orbits $x(t)$ with $a=e_1=1,\ e_2=-1$, in real and imaginary time $t$.